 Buttery and rich, these chocolate scones have a double dose of chocolate in them.
 In addition to the cocoa powder, they're studded with handfuls of rich chocolate chunks.
 Chocolate, more chocolate and mint is not a bad combination, if you ask me.
 In fact, it's pretty perfect!

 While the ever popular Thin Mint cookies were my inspiration for these delicious scones, you'll find that they aren't nearly as sweet.
 They're just as a scone should be with a moist crumb and crumbly edges.

 I used Guittard mint chips because I love the strong mint flavor, but feel free to use any mint chips you can find.
-I ordered mine from Amazon because the chips aren’t easy to find in the stores in my area.

 - 1 1/2 cups all-purpose flour